MirzaAzhar172/FYP_DrowinessYawnDetection-Face/README.md

 # Explaination from this project
 Driver drowsiness detection is a project built using Dlib and OpenCV, Haar Cascade & Espeak with Python as a backend language.
 <h3>Logic of project</h3>
-The project includes direct working with the 68 facial landmark detector and also the face detector of the Dlib library.
+The project includes direct working with the 68 facial landmark detector, haar cascade, OpenCV, Espeak, MQTT broker.
-The 68 facial landmark detector is a robustly trained efficient detector which detects the points on the human face using which we determine whether the eyes are open or close, & yawning and will triggering alarm by voice out using Espeak.</br></br>
+The 68 facial landmark detector is a robustly detecting the points on the human face using which we determine whether the eyes are open or close, & yawning and will triggering alarm by voice out using Espeak.</br></br>
 <center><img src="https://github.com/MirzaAzhar172/FYP_DrowinessYawnDetection-Face/blob/main/mode%20alarm%20off.JPG?raw=true" align="center" height="350"></center>
 <h3>Facial_Landmarks_68</h3>